-Schedule 1 contains:

-- (a) interpretative provisions which apply to this Law; and - (b) a list of defined terms used in the Law.
+- (1) Schedule 1 contains: - (a) interpretative provisions which apply to this Law; and - (b) a list of defined terms used in the Law. - (2) Schedule 2 contains provisions relating to the application of the Arbitration Law.

 8. Administration of this Law